 Part II: The Journey

 We take two cars.
 There is an odd assortment of women (presumably nurses).
 One is very beautiful.
-Her eyes are a bright vivid blue and her face is high-boned and delicate.
+Her eyes are a vivid sea-water blue and her face is high-boned and delicate.
 She wears a layered gown of shimmering blue silk and I find her very exotic.
 Around her neck hangs a deep blue sapphire necklace and some of the bluest lapis I have ever seen.

 There is an older woman, as well.
 She looks like a woman I know in real life.
 She is sweet and lost and seemingly lonely, just like her real-life counterpart.
 There are several other women.
 One is young and withdrawn; the others have already faded.
 As it turns out, this is a journey of discovery.
 There are moments of awkwardness because I don’t know anyone well, but there are other moments that seem almost euphoric.